Bioaccumulation Monitoring Program Tribally-centered Fish Consumption Application

 The State of California's Bioaccumulation Monitoring Program (Program) was established in 2006 with a mission to conduct comprehensive, statewide monitoring to assess whether fish and shellfish found in California's streams, lakes, and coastal areas are safe to eat.
 The Program is implemented by the State Water Resources Control Board's Surface Water Ambient Monitoring Program (SWAMP).

-The Program, in partnership with the San Francisco Estuary Institute (SFEI), is in the early phases of developing an interactive and user-friendly application that includes and contextualizes bioaccumulation monitoring data, thresholds, advisories, and guidance associated with fish consumption and human health.
+The Program, in partnership with the San Francisco Estuary Institute (SFEI), the Office of Environmental Health Hazard Assessment (OEHHA), and the Project’s Tribal Advisory Committee (TAC), is developing an interactive and user-friendly application that includes and contextualizes bioaccumulation monitoring data, advisories, and guidance associated with fish consumption and human health.
 The application will be tailored to the needs of California Tribal users who consume fish for subsistence and/or cultural purposes.

 Tribal Engagement